spack/spack/lib/spack/docs/packaging_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 You may have a package that only requires a dependency under certain conditions.
-For example, you may have a package that has optional MPI support,
+For example, you may have a package with optional MPI support.
-- MPI is only a dependency when you want to enable MPI support for the package.
+You would then provide a variant to reflect that the feature is optional and specify the MPI dependency only applies when MPI support is enabled.
 In that case, you could say something like:

 .. code-block:: python